-01. Reclamation Plans.
-A reclamation plan may be transferred from one (1) operator to another only after the Department's approval.
+Reclamation Plans.
+A reclamation plan may be transferred from one (1) operator to another only 01. after the Department's approval.
 To complete a transfer, the new applicant must file a notarized assumption of reclamation plan form as prescribed by the Department and provide replacement financial assurance.
-The new operator
+The new operator then shall be responsible for the past operator's obligations under the chapter, these rules, and the reclamation plan.
+(3-20-20)T

-- 02. Permanent Closure Plans.
+02. Permanent Closure Plans.
 An approved permanent closure plan permit may be transferred to a new operator if he provides written notice to the director that includes a specific date for transfer of permanent closure responsibility, coverage, and liability between the old and new operators no later than ten (10) days after the date of closure.
 An operator shall be required to provide such notice at the same time he provides notice to the DEQ as required IDAPA 58.01.13, "Rules for Ore Processing by Cyanidation."
-To complete a transfer, the new applicant must:
+To complete a transfer, the new applicant must: (3-20-20)T

-(3-20-20)T - a.
-File a notarized assumption of permanent closure plan form as prescribed by the Department; and (3-20-20)T
+File a notarized assumption of permanent closure plan form as prescribed by the Department; and a.
+(3-20-20)T